projectdanube/xdi-js/README.md

 <img src="http://projectdanube.github.com/xdi-js/images/logo64.png"><br>

-[XDI-js](http://github.com/projectdanube/xdi-js) is an XDI client library for JavaScript, intended to be used by browser-based applications to communicate with XDI servers..
+[XDI-js](http://github.com/projectdanube/xdi-js) is an XDI client library for JavaScript, intended to be used by browser-based applications to communicate with XDI servers.

 A sample deployment of XDI-js is available at http://xdi-js.projectdanube.org.